 Quick Start - Showcasing Component Creation

-Users can create components in a faster and intuitive way in few clicks using the following workflows:
+Users can create components in a faster and intuitive way in a few clicks using the following workflows:

 Create Component

 This guided workflow allows you to configure a project so that it can be run and debugged on OpenShift/Kubernetes.
+Users can deploy applications from:

-an existing code base on a remote git repository,
+- Existing code base on a remote git repository,

 This workflow generates a file called devfile.yaml